-• tokenized_docs (Iterable[Iterable[str]]) - A sequence of tokenized documents, where each is a sequence of (str) terms.
+• tokenized_docs - A sequence of tokenized documents, where each is a sequence of term strings.
 For example:

 '''

 ([tok.lemma for tok in spacy_doc]

 ... for spacy_doc in spacy_docs)

 ((ne.text for ne in extract.entities(doc))

 ... for doc in corpus)

-(doc..to_terms_list(as_strings=True)

-... for doc in docs)

 '''

-• grps (Iterable[str]) - Sequence of group names by which the terms in tokenized_docs are aggregated, where the first item in grps corresponds to the first item in tokenized_docs, and so on.
+• grps - Sequence of group names by which the terms in tokenized_docs are aggregated, where the first item in grps corresponds to the first item in tokenized_docs, and so on.

-Returns The instance that has just been fit.
+Returns Group Vectorizer instance that has just been fit.